nickolasjadams/snap-ajax-forms/README.md

 </form>
 ```

 *Note: This version of the Google reCAPTCHA is score-based.
-SnapAjaxForms implementation is currently pass or fail, so
+If you wanted to perform certain actions based on that score,
-you won't be able to perform actions based on scores.*
+then pass the `score` from Google's Site Verify Response.
+You can access that in the form submit event, or the `done`, `always`, or `fail` callbacks.*

 ### Showing Errors